daac-tools/find-simdoc/all-pairs-hamming/README.md

-# All-pair similarity search on binary sketches in the Hamming space
+# All pairs similarity search on binary sketches in the Hamming space

-This library provides a fast and compact all-pair similarity search (or *similarity self-join*) on binary sketches in the Hamming space.
+This library provides a fast and compact all pairs similarity search (or *similarity self-join*) on binary sketches in the Hamming space.
 The algorithm employs a modified variant of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html), a combination of the [multiple sorting](https://doi.org/10.1007/s10115-009-0271-6)